GLOBAL MARKETS-China shares hit 7-mth high; world yields keep falling

 That in turn has weakened the bullish case for the U.S. dollar and dragged it down against the euro, yen and a range of emerging market currencies.

-One outlier has been sterling, which has slipped steadily since the BoE's easing.
-It stood at $1.2897 and ever closer to the post-Brexit trough at $1.2797.
+One outlier has been sterling, which has slipped steadily since the BoE's easing to stand at $1.2926 and ever closer to the post-Brexit trough at $1.2797.

-In commodity markets, oil prices crawled higher after boasting gains of 6 percent last week as Saudi Arabia's oil minister held out the chance of action to help stabilize the market.
+In commodity markets, oil prices edged higher after boasting gains of 6 percent last week as Saudi Arabia's oil minister held out the chance of action to help stabilize the market.

-Brent crude futures gained as much as 35 cents on Monday to $47.67 a barrel before losing traction, while U.S. crude eased back after touching $45.15.
+Brent crude futures were up 35 cents on Monday at $47.54 a barrel, while U.S. crude added 59 cents to $45.08.
 Coal has also been on a roll but so too has safe-haven gold.

-It was up 0.4 percent at $1,340 an ounce and is now up 25 percent since the start of the year.
+It was up 0.4 percent at $1,341 an ounce on Monday and is now up 25 percent since the start of the year.

-"In general the negative rate environment, particularly in the euro zone and Japan, is going to keep gold well bid," Mitsubishi Corp strategist Jonathan Butler said.
-Traders' focus remained heavily on possible U.S. interest rates moves, he said.